-Effective April 1, 2007, the vesting period will be three years.
-During the three years ended March 31, 2007, the Company made contributions to the ESOP, which were charged against net investment income, of \$84,488 in 2007, \$99,167 in 2006 and \$93,588 in 2005.
+Effective April 1, 2007, the vesting period for the ESOP is three years.
+During the 3 years ended March 31, 2008, the Company made contributions to the ESOP, which were charged against net investment income, of \$94,210 in 2008, \$84,488 in 2007 and \$99,167 in 2006.

-9. Retirement Plans
+7. Retirement Plans

 The Company sponsors a qualified defined benefit pension plan which covers its employees and employees of certain of its wholly-owned portfolio companies.
 The following information about the plan represents amounts and information related to the Company's participation in the plan and is presented as though the Company sponsored a single-employer plan.
-Benefits are based on years of service and an average of the highest five consecutive years of compensation during the last ten years of employment.
+Benefits are based on years of service and an average of the highest five consecutive years of compensation during the last 10 years of employment.
 The funding policy of the plan is to contribute annual amounts that are currently deductible for tax reporting purposes.
-No contribution was made to the plan during the three years ended March 31, 2007.
+No contribution was made to the plan during the three years ended March 31, 2008.

-The following tables set forth the qualified plan's benefit obligations and fair value of plan assets at March 31, 2007, 2006 and 2005:
+The following tables set forth the qualified plan's benefit obligations and fair value of plan assets at March 31, 2008, 2007 and 2006: